 “What’s that?”
-Asked the teens pointing to the top of the tallest building in sight where we could see what appeared to be a swing.
+Asked the teens pointing to the top of the tall building next to our accommodation where we could see what appeared to be a swing.
 Enquiries revealed that it was the A’DAM Lookout swing.
 Europe’s highest swing, no less.
 From that moment onwards it was inevitable that I would have to look on whilst the teens swung hundreds of metres above Amsterdam.

 Once at the top, the views are stunning.
 Not that we got to linger as the teens were focused on joining the queue for the Amsterdam Lookout Swing.
 All bags, slip on shoes and phones need to be handed over and then they were strapped in very securely.
 Then I covered my eyes.

 Once the swinging was over we got to wander round and take in the stunning views of Amsterdam.
 You can see why they call it the Amersterdam Lookout.